shivanshdave/2020-432/post-class/README.md

 Submit Homework 6 via email to Dr. Love with the subject line: **432 Homework 6: My Website**, please.

 - [Links to the websites I have from people for Homework 6 are found here](https://github.com/THOMASELOVE/2020-432/blob/master/homework/hw06/links.md).

+## Alternative Quiz 2 is also due for those folks at NOON on 2020-05-04.

+I am in receipt of this from:

+- Logan Harper
+- Noah Lorincz-Comi
+- Shayan Monabbati

+I am still waiting to receive it from:

+- Kara Hageman
+- Vachan Vadmal

 ## General Announcements